 In our initial free meeting we discussed Julie’s pension goals and timescales.
 In addition, Julie completed a risk questionnaire so we could ascertain her attitude to investment risk and capacity for loss.
 We also worked through a fact find so we had a thorough understanding of her financial circumstances.

 > ACCUMULATION STRATEGY

-We explained that Julie’s pension contributions would benefit from tax relief at source, this means the value of her contributions would be grossed up.
+We explained that Julie’s personal pension contributions would benefit from tax relief at source, this means the value of her contributions would be grossed up.
 As Julie is a basic rate taxpayer and had already paid basic rate tax on her income from her employer, her new pension provider would claim back income tax at the basic 20 per cent rate from the government and add it to her pension pot.

 > DETAILED REPORT

 We presented our proposal to Julie in a detailed report.
-In the report we included information on the past performance of the investments we were recommending, the strengths and weakness of our proposed approach, information on the personal pension plan were recommending and most importantly a detailed breakdown of all of the costs involved in implementing our proposal.
+In the report we included information on the past performance of the investments we were recommending, the strengths and weakness of our proposed approach, information on the personal pension plan we were recommending and most importantly a detailed breakdown of all of the costs involved in implementing our proposal.

 Julie chose to proceed with our advice and having set up her personal plan and the investments sitting within her pension wrapper, we now manage the investments on an ongoing basis.
 This means that we watch over the performance of her investment funds and switch them when we believe it is necessary to do so.
 We also rebalance her portfolio in order to keep it in line with her attitude to investment risk.